Ultra Machine: History

 The toy is part of Nintendo's Ultra Toy series, which includes the Ultra Hand and the Ultra Scope.
 It launches soft balls that can be hit with a bat.
 It sold over a million units and was released elsewhere as the Slugger Mate.

 Another version, the Ultra Machine Deluxe, was released in 1977.

 Appearances

 The Ultra Machine appears in as a boss fight in WarioWare, Inc.: Mega Microgames! and WarioWare: Smooth Moves as a minigame.
-It is in Mario Party 5, Animal Crossing: New Leaf as a piece of furniture, and in Rusty's Real Deal Baseball.
+It is in Mario Party 5, the Animal Crossing series as a piece of furniture, and in Rusty's Real Deal Baseball.
 The latter features characters with Ultra Machine-shaped heads.
 In Splatoon 2, the Bomb Launcher, a special weapon, resembles the Ultra Machine.